hasin-codes/ZplitGPT/README.md

 ## Philosophy

-SplitGPT is built on a simple principle: **give users full control and direct access**.
+Zplitgpt is built on a simple principle: **give users full control and direct access**.

 - No artificial limits or credit systems
 - No abstraction layer between you and the models